Aerial Lift Rescue Best Practices

 Next, you should be aware of surrounding hazards.
 These include power lines, the ceiling (if you’re working inside, obviously), tree branches and other obstacles.
 Once you’re stuck, there’s a chance the aerial lift could move, shift, or (worst of all) totally collapse.

 But what happens if you’ve taken all the necessary precautions, only to find yourself stuck?
 There are devices called “self-rescue kits” that, properly used, can safely transport workers to the ground.
 To use a self-rescue kit, thorough training is a necessity.
+Make this training a part of your organization’s aerial lift rescue plan.

-Steps to Make Your Own Aerial Lift Rescue Plan
+Creating an Aerial Lift Rescue Plan

-✓ Workers should consider how to lower the lift.
+Brainstorm ideas for lowering the lift.
 Telescoping is usually the first option before lowering to the ground.

 Sometimes even with the best preparation, unfortunate situations like being stuck in an aerial lift can’t be avoided.
 With the proper training, your workers can deal with it and prevent injury.